nicolasiensen/nicolasiensen.github.io/_posts/2022-04-18-validating-requests-and-responses-using-openapi-specification-with-committee.md

 ### Step 3: Use Committee as a monitoring agent

-Let's repeat the process from the previous step and document one more endpoint in the specification:
+Let's repeat the process from the previous steps and document one more endpoint in the specification:

 ```yaml
 # ./docs/openapi.yaml